Which one is better for your Business? Find out Now!

 Just because you are focussing on your app, doesn’t mean that you can skip building a website and vice versa.
 The mobile site acts as an introduction to your service.
 It covers the What and Why’s of your business.
 Additionally, a mobile website is essential to boost your SEO and to draw in customers in the first place.
 This is vital if you’re just getting started.
 You need to spread word of mouth about your business, and this is possible only when you have an efficient mobile site.

-To put in a simple way, “Mobile websites are essential to reach prospective customers, whereas native mobile apps optimise the experience of current users.”
+To put in a simple way, “Mobile websites are essential to reach prospective customers, whereas native mobile apps optimize the experience of current users.”

 Since both mobile websites and apps serve two different goals and target two different groups of audience, it doesn’t make sense to prefer one over another.